 The Ph.D. in Law is designed to prepare J.D. graduates for careers in legal scholarship through three years of supervised study.
 The first such degree program in the country, the Ph.D. in Law will contribute to law’s continuing maturation as an academic discipline by creating a space within the academy for reflection on and training in the methodologies of legal scholarship.
 As such, the Ph.D. program will also provide an important opportunity for a small number of J.D. graduates to acquire the skills and the portfolio of writing necessary to begin careers as legal scholars.

-Starting in the early of Fall of 2012, the Law School will accept applications for admission to begin study toward the Ph.D. in September of 2013.
-Applicants to the Ph.D. in Law program must have completed a J.D. degree at a United States law school before they apply for admission.
+Applicants to the Ph.D. in Law program must have completed a J.D. degree at a United States law school before they matriculate and begin the Ph.D.
+Program.

 Continue reading on the main Ph.D. page.